1,000+ Opportunities

 Find similar grantsNo deadline is listed on this page; applications are submitted via TDEC Online Grants System.

 TN Used Oil Grants is sponsored by Tennessee Department of Environment and Conservation.
-This program provides financial assistance to establish or upgrade used oil collection infrastructure.
-The grant prioritizes projects that create new collection sites or upgrade existing facilities to ensure compliance with state environmental standards.
+Supports projects that establish or upgrade used oil collection infrastructure, including new collection sites, equipment upgrades, or DIY collection points.

 Get alerted about grants like this